MDK-Packs/vscode-cmsis-solution-docs/docs/installation.md

 ![Activate Arm Keil MDK Community Edition](./images/activate-license.png)

-- If you are want to evaluate Keil Studio or use it for non-commercial development, select "Activate Arm Keil MDK Community Edition".
+- If you want to evaluate Keil Studio or use it for non-commercial development, select "Activate Arm Keil MDK Community Edition".

-- If you have a valid UBL server nor activation code, use "Activate od manage Arm licenses" to activate Keil Studio.
+- If you have a valid UBL server nor activation code, use "Activate or manage Arm licenses" to activate Keil Studio.

 !!!
 Note
     - Open-source tools, such as